afrid0315/aws-azure-devops-interview_questions/networking-questions-answers.md

 Problem on IP Addressing at the sender, gateway and destination.
 Packet Tracing.
 How do we check IP address and Gateway and DNS Server addresses of our device.

+#### 1. What is HTTP protocol?
+**Answer.** The HTTP (Hypertext Transfer Protocol) is a protocol used for communication between a client and a server over the internet.
+It facilitates the transfer of hypertext, typically in the form of HTML documents, but can also handle various data types.
+HTTP operates on a request-response model, where clients send requests to servers, and servers respond with the requested information along with a status code indicating the success or failure of the request.